Kevin-Joseph/Lab_8/README.md

+The answers to the question in this README have been submitted via Canvas.

+Please note that I needed to change the version of junit.jupiter.version to 5.1.0 and junit.platform.version to 1.1.0 to be able to run (mvn test) in the terminal.

 Tasks to answer in your own README.md that you submit on Canvas:

 1. See logger.log, why is it different from the log to console?